-5 Top Destinations to Enjoy Ontario Summer Theatre
+Five Top Places to Enjoy Ontario Summer Theatre

 By James Ross

 Summer is a great time to get out and explore your own backyard.
-If your summer plans include taking in some live theatre in small town Ontario, then consider a warm-weather road trip to one of these five enchanting destinations.
+If your summer plans include taking in some live small town Ontario summer theatre, then consider a warm-weather road trip to one of these five enchanting destinations.

-The Ontario summer theatre season is a dynamic scene where you can enjoy the finest of professional productions, from Broadway musicals to hilarious comedies and riveting dramas.
+Small town Ontario boasts a dynamic summer theatre scene where you can enjoy the finest of professional productions, from Broadway musicals to hilarious comedies and riveting dramas.
 There are big venues, historic buildings, outside space, or picturesque lakeside locations.
 Where else can you take a break for intermission and wander out on a pier with a glass of wine to watch the St Lawrence River drift slowly past?

 The Theatre: Stratford is a small town that offers world-class entertainment, hosting Canada’s finest Shakespearean festival.
 The fact that it shares the same name as the birthplace of William Shakespeare, Stratford-upon-Avon in England, inspired local journalist Tom Patterson to found a Shakespearean theatre festival here in 1952.